 Debunking The Top Misconceptions About Progressive Web App Disadvantages

-Hopefully this has not scared you away from this great technology.
-Progressive web apps are designed to allow your business to deliver a great user experience or make your employees more productive doing their day to day work.
+Hopefully, this has not scared you away from this great technology.
+Progressive web apps leverage great user experience.
+This makes your employees more productive doing their day to day work.

-PWAs do this by utilizing many modern web features, especially service workers, but there is more, so much more.
+PWAs use many modern web features, especially service workers, but there is more, so much more.

-Unfortunately there are many trolls on the Internet that write about disadvantages and their messages get shared by others, often word for word.
+There are many trolls on the Internet writing about PWA disadvantages.
+Their messages get shared by others, often word for word.

 I see this message propagated by both the marketing and developer communities.
 Both are wrong.

-A progressive web app can be any website served via HTTPS, has a valid web manifest file and registers a service worker with a fetch event handler.
+A progressive web app can be any website served via HTTPS, has a valid web manifest file and registered service worker.
+The service worker should have a fetch event handler.

 There is nothing about requiring 3MB of React, Angular or Vue in those items.

-Personally, I argue against using these fast food frameworks ever because they create slow user experiences, which of course is contrary to the goal of PWA, which is to deliver amazing user experiences using the web.
+I argue against using these fast food frameworks because they create slow user experiences.
+This is contrary to the goal of PWA, which is to deliver amazing user experiences using the web.

 PWAs Do Not Increase Battery Usage

 I don't know why this has begun spreading around the Internet.
-The theory is PWAs rely on 'high-level' programming languages that require more CPU, which translates to more battery usage.
+The theory is PWAs rely on 'high-level' programming languages.
+The languages require more CPU, which translates to more battery usage.

-Sure, if you use a fast food framework your site does require more CPU to process all their excess code.
-But as I demonstrated in the previous section a progressive web app does not need to use these frameworks.
+Sure, if you use a fast food framework your site requires more CPU to process all their excess code.
+As I demonstrated in the previous section a progressive web app does not need frameworks.

-The service worker does run in the background, but browsers limit the idle time a service worker has before the process is terminated.
+The service worker does run in the background, but browsers limit the idle time.
+The process is terminated when idle too long.
 This is by design to limit their ability to consume battery life.

 PWA Devices Access is Not That Limited

 It is sad that many pro-native app advocates will use this argument.
-Sure, there are some platform specific APIs or features the web does not support, but there are very few native apps that use these features.
+There are some platform specific APIs or features the web does not support.
+There are very few native apps that use these features.

-I have personally built PWAs in the past 2-3 years that rely heavily on the device camera, microphone, video streaming, scanning photos and bar codes.
+I have built PWAs in the past 2-3 years that use the device camera, microphone, video streaming, scanning photos and bar codes.
 I have also built sites that access the device's USB ports and Bluetooth connectivity.

 The web has also had access to the Geo-Location API for over a decade.
-This means you can get the exact location of the user right from their machine, not an inaccurate IP database.
+You can get the exact location of the user right from their machine, not an inaccurate IP database.

-The Media Capture API, video and audio playback have been built into browser so long I forgot when they were not available.
+The Media Capture API, video and audio playback have been supported for years.
 You can even stream live calls through these APIs.
 Skype has had a web client for several users based on WebRTC.

-Native push notifications are supported by most browsers these days.
+Most browsers support native push notifications.
 Apple is the lone holdout.
-But for Safari you can detect support and fall back to SMS and email as an alternative.
+When not available you can detect support and fall back to SMS and email as an alternative.

-In the past year biometric authentication has also been added.
+Biometric authentication enjoys broad support.
 This is where you can login to an application by swiping your finger or looking at the device.
-The authentication APIs are FIDO compliant, which means you can also use external authentication keys or require the user insert a USB key before they can be authenticated.
+The authentication APIs are FIDO compliant.
+You can use external authentication keys or require an inserted USB key.

-Those making a case the web does not support various features probably have not studied the web in over a decade because they typically list features that are supported and have been for years.
+Those making a case the web does not support features have not studied the web.
+They typically list supported features and act like they are not possible.

-If you are wondering many brands are in the process of phasing out native apps by creating PWAs with 100% feature parity to the native version.
 Twitter is one of the first, high profile, brands to do so.
-Today their native apps are just a hybrid app that wraps their PWA.
+Today their native apps are hybrid apps that wrap their PWA.
 Netflix has been a PWA on Windows for years.

 Secure by Default is Not a Negative

-This is another argument I just shake my head at, requiring a TLS certificate and serving a site using HTTPS is not a bad thing.
+This is another argument I just shake my head.
+Requiring a TLS certificate and serving a site using HTTPS is not a bad thing.

-I think everyone, well not bad guys, is all for security and encryption, especially when it is free and easy to install on every website.
+Everyone, well not bad guys, are all for security and encryption.
+Especially when it is free and easy to install on every website.

-I have written about how HTTPS works in the past, but basically it secures your communication between the browser and the server by wrapping the regular HTTP packets in a layer of encryption only your browser and the server can decrypt.
+I have written how HTTPS works.
+HTTPS it secures communication between the browser and the server.
+It wraps the regular HTTP packets in a layer of encryption only your browser and the server can decrypt.

-Many modern APIs, like service workers, push notifications and more are gated behind HTTPS.
-This is because they either send user sensitive information across the web or in the case of a service worker needs to have its scope limited to deter bad actors from exploiting the technology.
+Many modern APIs, like service workers and push notifications are gated behind HTTPS.
+This is because they either send user sensitive information across the web.
+A service worker needs to have its scope limited to deter bad actors from exploiting the technology.

 Progressive Web Apps Do Work on Older Hardware & Browsers

-This I think is just assuming the web is not elastic.
-The reason 'progressive' is part of the name is to imply the site progressively enhances as features and functionality are available.
+This assumes the web is not elastic.
+The reason 'progressive' is part of the name is to imply the site progressively enhances.

-This means if the user visits using an older, let's just say obsolete browser no one should be using any longer, the site should just work.
+If a user visits using an older, obsolete browser no one should be using any longer, the site should just work.

-Sure, the user will not get the benefits of the service worker and maybe they can't access the USB port, but does it really matter?
+Sure, the user will not get the benefits of the service worker.
+Maybe they can't access the USB port, but does it really matter?

 I work on the assumption someone with these limitations is doing so by choice these days.
 They are, let’s say, used to those limitations and don't expect these enhanced features.
-I hate to sound biased against these folks, but you really have to go out of your way to use a browser that does not support the majority of PWA features today.
+I hate to sound biased against these folks, but you have to go out of your way to use an obsolete browser today.

-Just make sure you give them sort of level of success and don't leave them with a blank screen or some insulting message conveying they can't read your content because their browser is out of date.
+Make sure you give them sort of level of success.
+Don't leave them with a blank screen or some insulting message. about their browser.